alinapopa/HealthClinic.biz/README.md

 **UWP app**

 The UWP app is the patient app, which lets the user see their data: appointments, medication schedule, and allows creating new appointments.
 To run the UWP app: open solution 02_Demos_NativeMicrosoftApps in Visual Studio, set MyHealth.Client.W10.UWP as startup project and run.
 The ServerUrl string  in file [src\MyHealth.Client.Core\AppSettings.cs] (https://github.com/Microsoft/HealthClinic.biz/blob/master/src/MyHealth.Client.Core/AppSettings.cs) needs to be set to the right value, in the same way as described for the WPF app.
+For the Patient app, the server URL can also be set directly in the application: after the application starts, go to Settings > Server Address.

 **iOS Xamarin app**